How Do I Apply To Serve On An Advisory Body?

 Who Can Be Appointed To An Advisory Body?

-Appointees must be residents and registered voters at the time of, and during, their appointment.
-An appointment to a Board or Commission is for a term of three years; however, existing commissioners are eligible for an additional reappointment, provided that the total number of years on such Commission or Board shall not exceed seven.
+An appointment to a Board or Commission is for a term of three years; however, existing commissioners are eligible for an additional reappointment, provided that the total number of years on such Commission or Board shall not exceed seven years.
 All appointees are subject to financial disclosure, including sources of income, property, investments, and gifts.
 Some commissions have additional qualifiers.

 Can I Attend An Advisory Body Meeting?